Issue of schools in remote areas

 What’s more, Casestudy does not require electricity or internet data, enabling education to take place anytime, anywhere.
 The devices themselves use solar power charging, making it extremely beneficial as most of these remote areas have limited access to any ‘modern’ resources.
 Thus, having it be powered by solar panels makes it much more versatile to be used in virtually any setting.

+Having innovations in schools in remote areas are important due to their limitations in resources and environment.
 With the implementation of Casestudy, not only does it make education more accessible, it also provides eLearning resources, enabling these students to have access to resources and technology that typically, only students in developed areas will have.
 This benefits the students and enables them to learn more than what can be taught to them in their schools, allowing them to take greater control of their learning as they will each have individual devices with access to multiple resources for them to view in their own time.

 Information can also be disseminated more easily to the students through the use of such eLearning devices, and feedback can be given to the students in real time, even when they are not in schools.
 Thus, Casestudy provides an ideal solution for anyone who is looking to provide education to students in remote, rural areas.
 Feel free to contact us at email@example.com or follow us on our Facebook page (@thepatatas) for more information.